EuroProofNet/europroofnet.github.io/_pages/MC/meeting4/minutes.md

 Main event next year:

- - final symposium.
-Already accepted by the organization, now Grant holder must accept it.
+ - Final EuroProofNet symposium on Sep 8-19 in Orsay, France.

+ Already accepted by COST and the MC.
+Validation by GH next week.
+Call for new STSMs and ITCGs soon.

  - Final report due next October.